 Department of Physics

 This track is for students who want to become certified to teach grades 7-12 physical sciences in Maine.
-Interested students should see the secondary education physics coordinator upon acceptance at USM, matriculation, upon choosing a physics major, or as early in their time at USM as possible.
+Interested students should see the secondary education physics coordinator upon acceptance at USM, matriculation, upon choosing a physics major, or as early in their academic studies at USM as possible.
 The curriculum for this track is designed to provide prospective 7-12 teachers a strong academic foundation in physical sciences along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
-It has four components: USM Core curriculum, a physics major, professional education courses, and electives totaling 120 credit hours for the degree.
+The degree has four components: USM Core curriculum, a physics major, professional education courses, and electives totaling 120 credit hours.

 USM Core Curriculum (including pre-internship education courses):